rish987/Lean4Less/README.md

 * `--print` (`-p`): Print translated constant specified by --only.
 * `--cached` (`-c`): Use cached library translation files from specified directory.

 If `--only` is not specified, the translated environment, consisting of the translations of all of the constants in `MOD` + all of its imported modules, is output in the directory `out/` as `.olean` files.
-The output file structure mirrors that of the input, with the addition of a `PatchPrelude.olean` module to isolate the dependencies of the [translation-specific lemmas](patch/PatchTheorems.lean).
+The output file structure mirrors that of the input, with the addition of a `PatchPrelude.olean` module isolating the [translation-specific definitions](patch/PatchTheorems.lean) and their dependencies.

-If you wish to continue an interrupted translation, you can use the `-c` option, (e.g. `lean4less -pi -klr Std -c out`).
+To continue an interrupted translation, you can use the `-c` option, (e.g. `lean4less -pi -klr Std -c out`).

-To translate a different Lean package, you should navigate the directory of the target project, then use `lake env path/to/lean4lean/.lake/build/bin/lean4less <args>` to run `lean4less` in the context of the target project, for example:
+To translate a different Lean package, navigate the directory of the target project, then use `lake env path/to/lean4lean/.lake/build/bin/lean4less <args>` to run `lean4less` in the context of the target project, for example:
 ```
  $ (cd ~/projects/mathlib4/ && lake env ~/projects/lean4less/.lake/build/bin/lean4less -klr -pi Mathlib.Data.Real.Basic)
 ```